theosotr/cynthia/README.md

   -o, --orms <value>       ORMs to differentially test -d, --backends <value>   Database backends to store data (Default Value: sqlite) -S, --store-matches      Save matches
-  --no-combined            Don't generate combined queries -r, --records <value>    Number of records to generate for each table --min-depth <value>      Minimum depth of generated AQL queries --max-depth <value>      Maximum depth of generated AQL queries --well-typed             Generate well-typed queries --solver                 Generate database records through a solver-based approach --solver-timeout <value>
+  --combined               Generate AQL queries consting of other simpler queries -r, --records <value>    Number of records to generate for each table --min-depth <value>      Minimum depth of generated AQL queries --max-depth <value>      Maximum depth of generated AQL queries --no-well-typed          Generate AQL queries that are type incorrect --solver                 Generate database records through a solver-based approach --solver-timeout <value>
-                           Solver timeout for each query
+                           Solver timeout for each query --random-seed <value>    Make the testing procedure deterministic by giving a random seed
 Command: generate [options]

-  -n, --queries <value>    Number of queries to generate for each schema (Default value: 200) -s, --schemas <value>    Number of schemas to generate (Default value: 1) --no-combined            Don't generate combined queries -r, --records <value>    Number of records to generate for each table --min-depth <value>      Minimum depth of generated AQL queries --max-depth <value>      Maximum depth of generated AQL queries --well-typed             Generate well-typed queries --solver                 Generate database records through a solver-based approach --solver-timeout <value>
+  -n, --queries <value>    Number of queries to generate for each schema (Default value: 200) -s, --schemas <value>    Number of schemas to generate (Default value: 1) --combined               Generate AQL queries consting of other simpler queries -r, --records <value>    Number of records to generate for each table --min-depth <value>      Minimum depth of generated AQL queries --max-depth <value>      Maximum depth of generated AQL queries --no-well-typed          Generate AQL queries that are type incorrect --solver                 Generate database records through a solver-based approach --solver-timeout <value>
-                           Solver timeout for each query
+                           Solver timeout for each query --random-seed <value>    Make the testing procedure deterministic by giving a random seed
 Command: replay [options]

   -c, --cynthia <value>    cynthia directory for replaying missmatches (default .cynthia)